IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ## Other discrimination in law.
-Some other laws treat men less favoutbaly than women.
+Some other laws treat men less favourably than women.
 ### Equal pay
 The Equal Pay Act 1972 does not offer the same protection to men in jobs that are predominately male as it does for women in jobs that are predominately female.
 The law assumes that women will always be the ones disadvantaged in matters of equal pay.